bradenr402/naver_news_watchlist/README.md

 - **Mailer + text template** that build the digest email:
   - [app/mailers/daily_digest_mailer.rb](app/mailers/daily_digest_mailer.rb)
   - [app/views/daily_digest_mailer/digest_email.text.erb](app/views/daily_digest_mailer/digest_email.text.erb)
-- No persistence; everything runs in memory and is delivered as an email

 For a deeper walkthrough of each component, see the [blog post](https://example.com/blog/naver-news-watchlist). <!-- TODO: Update with actual link when published. -->